demisto/content-docs/content-repo/extra-docs/articles/export-indicators.md

 ---
-id: tutorial-TIM-export-indicators-to-3rd-party
+id: export-indicators
 title: Export Indicators to a 3rd-party
+description: Walk through of the configuration of the Export Indicators Service to export indicators with a bad or suspicious reputation coming from a specific Threat Intel Management (TIM) feed to Splunk.
 ---
 Starting with version 5.5, you can export the indicators in Cortex XSOAR to your SIEM or EDL using the Export Indicators Service integration.
 This integration exports indicators to a file based on a query that you define.

-In this tutorial, we are going to configure the Export Indicators Service to export indicators with a bad or suspicious reputation coming from a specific Threat Intel Management (TIM) feed.
+In this article, we are going to configure the Export Indicators Service to export indicators with a bad or suspicious reputation coming from a specific Threat Intel Management (TIM) feed.
 We will then configure Splunk to import these indicators.

 ## Define the Export Indicators Service